JohnAugustineMcCain/Trivalent/README.md

 ## Why This Matters

 This project isn’t just about P vs NP or Goldbach.
-It demonstrates a **Monte Carlo (PEACE) confidence-builder** to:
+It demonstrates a **PEACE confidence-builder** to:
 - Sample large problem instances at random.
 - Apply a **tiny, bounded budget** of checks.
 - Treats each success as confidence  while misses are understood as budget limits, not failures.